-This report intends to describe the application of the LCA methodology to the life cycle of stone cladding manufactured by NSI members.
+This report intends to describe the application of the LCA methodology to the life cycle of stone countertops manufactured by NSI members.
 It is intended for both internal and external purposes.
 The intended audience includes the program operator (Sustainable Minds) and reviewer who will be assessing the LCA for conformance to the PCR, as well as NSIs' internal stakeholders involved in marketing and communications, operations, and design.
-The information and results presented in this document are intended for business-to-business communication but are not intended to support comparative assertions.
+Results presented in this document are not intended to support comparative assertions.
 The results will be disclosed to the public in a Sustainable Minds Transparency Report / EPD (Type III environmental declaration per ISO 14025).

-2.2 Stone Cladding
+2.2 Stone Countertops

-The Natural Stone Institute is a trade association representing every aspect of the natural stone industry, with history going back to 1894.
-[1].
+The Natural Stone Institute is a trade association representing every aspect of the natural stone industry, with history going back to 1894 [1].
 NSI members commonly produce stone cladding, stone flooring, and stone countertops.